 - Increase your income by asking for a raise or taking on a second job or side hustle.

-Learn how to get a loan with high debt-to-income ratio but decide to pursue loan alternatives, a sale-leaseback could be a good fit for you.
-Through these programs, you can sell your house to us and get the funds you need.
+If you learn how to get a loan with high debt-to-income ratio but decide to pursue loan alternatives, a sale-leaseback could be a good fit for you.
+Through these programs, you can sell your house and get the funds you need.
 The best part is that you don’t have to move!
-Instead, you get to stay as long as you want—you simply pay rent as a tenant.
+Instead, you get to stay as a renter—you simply pay rent as a tenant.
 Should you decide to repurchase your home in the future, you can.

 If you need money for any reason, but a high debt-to-income ratio is keeping you from getting a loan, there are options available.
-Talk to a financial expert about how to improve your debt-to-income ratio and contact EasyKnock for more information about how our Sell & Stay program can help you achieve your financial goals.
+Talk to a financial expert about how to improve your debt-to-income ratio.